 1. Human Guinea Pig

 If you live near a university with a med school, you can earn anywhere from $15 to $2,000 for taking part in a clinical research study.
-The National Institutes of Health lists over 300 clinical studies that need volunteers.
+The National Institutes of Health suggests ResearchMatch to get started and find studies that need volunteers in your area.

 2. Clean Houses